cltk/cltk/docs/latin.rst

 The CLTK offers a series of lemmatizers that can be combined in a backoff sequence, i.e. if one lemmatizer is unable to return a headword for a token, this token can be passed onto another lemmatizer until either a headword is returned or the sequence ends.

-There is a generic version of the backoff latin lemmatizer which requires data from the CLTK latin models data found here: <https://github.com/cltk/latin_models_cltk/tree/master/lemmata/backoff>.
+There is a generic version of the backoff latin lemmatizer which requires data from `the CLTK latin models data found here <https://github.com/cltk/latin_models_cltk/tree/master/lemmata/backoff>`_.
 The lemmatizer expects this model to be stored in a folder called cltk_data in the user's home directory.

 The backoff module offers DefaultLemmatizer which returns the same "lemma" for all tokens: